-If you have received a ‘pattern’ of unwelcome communications please call Vodafone on 1555 from your Vodafone mobile, or 1300 650 410 from any phone, so that our team can submit an ‘unwelcome calls report’ on your behalf.
+If you have received a ‘pattern’ of unwelcome communications please use Live Chat 24/7 in the My Vodafone app (for the best experience) or on this page.
+You can also call 1555 from your Vodafone phone, or 1300 650 410 from any phone.
+Our team can submit an ‘unwelcome calls report’ on your behalf.

 You will need to provide us with the times and dates of the unwelcome communications and the calling number, if known.
 You will also need to consent to your number being disclosed to any other service provider that is associated with the investigation, as well as to the person generating the unwelcome communications.

 Please don’t delete any record of the unwelcome communication(s) if you require assistance from Vodafone and/or the police.

 Once a report has been submitted we will commence an investigation to confirm the pattern.
 Upon confirmation of the pattern we will arrange for a warning communication to be sent to the originator of the unwelcome communications.
 Our unwelcome calls team will advise the outcome of our investigation by SMS.

 If you have not yet received a ‘pattern’ of unwelcome communications but the unwelcome communications continue, please record the dates and times and report these to Vodafone if or when the above advised pattern is met.

 If you don’t wish to receive telemarketers’ calls, you can add your number to the Australian Communications and Media Authority’s (ACMA) 'Do Not Call Register'.
 It may take up to 30 days for marketing agencies to recognise your registration and stop calling you.
 Mobile numbers remain on the register indefinitely.
 You can remove your number from the register if your situation changes.